Luxembourg

 The monthly benefit in kind arising from the private use of a company car corresponds to private mileage multiplied by the car’s kilometre cost.
 This evaluation can be replaced by a lump-sum evaluation method, according to which the monthly taxable fringe benefit corresponds to a fixed percentage (0.5% up to 1.8%) of the full purchase price of the new car (including options and VAT).

 The Luxembourg government has introduced a reform of the determination of benefit in kind for company car.
-A new system for calculating the benefit in kind rate according to the type of engine and emissions of CO₂ will be introduced as of 1 January 2023 and will be adjusted as of 1 January 2025.
+A new system for calculating the benefit in kind rate according to the type of engine and emissions of CO₂ has been introduced as of 1 January 2023 and will be adjusted as of 1 January 2025.

 A number of items are exempt from tax, such as debit-interest savings on a reduced or nil-interest loan granted by the employer (within certain limits) and additional salary for overtime payments under certain conditions.